JackV2020/ESP8266_application_template/README.md

 <br>The password is 1234567890.
 <br>Connect a laptop/phone to the SSID and logon.
 <br>Note that it may take some time for the SSID to appear.
 Sometimes I disable WiFi on my phone, wait a bit and enable it again.
-<br> After log in we can use the browser to go to the home page like : http://'the IP address'/
+<br>After log in we can use the browser to go to the home page like : http://'the IP address'/
-<br>We will see the WiFi manager page where we select an SSID and enter a password.
+<br>We will see the WiFi manager page where we select an SSID and enter the password of the WiFi.
-Here we also can change the hostname newdevice to something else. ( See 'Demo mode' below ) Click save and a reboot will follow.
+<br>Here we also can change the hostname newdevice to something else. ( See 'Demo mode' below )
+<br>Enter the app password which initially is a dot (.)
+<br>Click save and a reboot will follow.
 Read what is on the screen.....
 When we changed the hostname a new SSID will be created like 'thenewhostname 192.168.4.1' with password 1234567890.
 Connect to that new SSID like we just did the first time and when the WiFi SSID and password we gave in on the web page are correct we will see how to browse to the device over our WiFi.
-When there is an error, we will see the WiFi manager page again.
+When the connection to the WiFi failed, we will see the WiFi manager page again.

+The access point will shutdown 15 minutes after boot so when you need access to it later you need to reboot.

 #### Demo mode, data and mail

 When you do not have a bme280 you can run in demo mode.